 Can I get help in choosing a major?
-If you don't know what program of study you want, go to the Admissions Office in the Walker Fine Arts/Student Center, Room 228.
+If you don't know what program of study you want, visit the Student Success and Enrollment Services office in the Walker Fine Arts/Student Center, Room 228.
 PHCC has staff available to help you evaluate your interests and options.
 Feel free to contact them to talk informally about yourself and your goals.
 They want to help.

 How do I register for my classes?
-If you are a new student, contact the staff of the Admissions Office to make sure that you have completed all necessary forms.
-Once you have completed the Application for Admission and taken the placement test, the Admissions Office staff will assist you from there.
-If you are a returning student, see an advisor and follow the procedures on the PHCC web site for Current or Future students under Admissions and Records, How to Register, for in-person or web registration.
+If you are a new student, contact the staff of the Enrollment Services Office to make sure that you have completed all necessary forms.
+Once you have completed the Application for Admission and determined if you need to take the placement test, the Enrollment Services staff will assist you from there.
+If you are a returning student who has completed 15 college credits (excluding developmental courses), see your program advisor or follow the procedures on the PHCC web site How to Register.